-It is important for Julius Baer to continue an open dialogue with our shareholders around compensation matters, and we appreciate the meaningful feedback our shareholders provided in 2020 and 2021.
-In response to this feedback, the enclosed Remuneration Report includes expanded details of compensation assessment weightings and continues to provide more clarity around Executive Board pay decisions.
+It is important for Julius Baer to continue an open dialogue with our shareholders around compensation matters, and we appreciate the meaningful feedback that our shareholders provide.
+In response to this feedback, the enclosed Remuneration Report continues to provide more clarity around Executive Board pay decisions through increased weighting and rating disclosure.
 We will again ask for your feedback via the vote on the disclosed compensation arrangements for the Board of Directors and the Executive Board, alongside a consultative vote on this Remuneration Report.

-We look forward to the year ahead and are confident that our purpose, strategic goals and pure wealth management focus leave us well positioned to continue evolving our business for the benefit of all of our stakeholders.
+We look forward to the year ahead and are confident that our purpose, our pure wealth management focus and our strategic goals position us well to continue evolving our business for the benefit of all our stakeholders.